 - Identification and Authentication

 - Audit

 - Discretionary Access Control

 - Object reuse functionality

 - Security Management

 - Secure Communication

 - TSF Protection

 A short summary for each function is provided here.
-A more detailed description can be found in [7], chapter 6.2.
+A more detailed description can be found in the subsequent chapters of [7], chapter 6.2.

 Identification and Authentication